Alfred Hopkinson

-Hopkinson was Vice-Chancellor of the Victoria University from 1901 to 15 July 1903 and then of the Victoria University of Manchester until 1913.
-In December 1914 he was appointed to the Committee on Alleged German Outrages, which in May 1915 reported on German war crimes against civilians during the invasion of Belgium in the opening months of World War I.
+Hopkinson was vice-chancellor of the Victoria University from 1901 to 15 July 1903 and then of the Victoria University of Manchester until 1913.
+In December 1914, he was appointed to the Committee on Alleged German Outrages which, in May 1915, reported on German war crimes against civilians during the invasion of Belgium in the opening months of the First World War.

 He received the honorary degree of Doctor of Laws (LL.D) from the University of Glasgow in June 1901.
 He was awarded a knighthood in 1910.

 He returned to Parliament in March 1926, when he won a by-election for the Combined English Universities as a Conservative.
 He did not contest the 1929 general election.

-A sculpture of him by John Cassidy was exhibited at Manchester in 1912.
-His son Austin Hopkinson also became a Member of Parliament.
-One of his daughters married Sir Gerald Hurst M.P. and another, Ellen, married George Harwood M.P.
+A sculpture of him by John Cassidy was exhibited in Manchester in 1912.
+His son, Austin Hopkinson, also became a member of parliament.
+Another son, John, became Archdeacon of Westmorland.
+One of his daughters, Margaret Alice, married Sir Gerald Hurst MP and another, Ellen, married George Harwood MP.
 A granddaughter, Georgina Harwood, became a well-known biographer under her married name of Georgina Battiscombe.